Brought to you by Senior Research Analyst Wayne Shum

 As a result, many new developments planned since August 2020 have no or few car parks in residential developments.
 The ratio of car parks per home is likely to continue to decline in the future.

-Cost of Carparks
+Cost of carparks

 Homeowners can sometimes purchase car park space in their apartment buildings and townhouse developments, but the price varies significantly.
 In August 2021, one carpark in a recently completed Auckland apartment complex had reportedly sold for $288,000.
 Other Central Auckland carparks had sold for over $100,000 in 2020 and 2021.
 The prices have doubled since 2016.